CiscoDevNet/monitoring-as-code/ECS-Fargate/README.md

 Now that we have completed the first phase, which is containerised Java and .Net Core application, our next focus is to provide visibility into the cluster/task health.
 We will achieve this by developing a lambda function that collects <a href="https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/Container-Insights-metrics-ECS.html"> `ECS cluster ECS Container Insights Metrics` </a> from CloudWatch into AppDynamics custom analytics schema.

-Since custom analytics data and APM data does not correlate, we will also provide an automated dashboard template via  <a href="https://appdynamics.github.io/ConfigMyApp/"> ConfigMyApp </a> - that combines both ECS APM and the cluster health visibility in a single pane of glass.
-ConfigMyApp can also be used to create or update the associated health rules.
+Since custom analytics data and APM data does not correlate in AppDynamics, we will also provide an automated dashboard template via  <a href="https://appdynamics.github.io/ConfigMyApp/"> ConfigMyApp </a> - that combines both ECS APM and the cluster health visibility in a single pane of glass.
+ConfigMyApp can also be used to create or update the related health rules.

 ## How about ECS EC2 launch type?

-We have not have any plans to support EC2 launch type due to low demand, but do reach out if you need it.
+We do not plan to support EC2 launch type due to low demand, but feel free to contact us if you need it.

-## Questions?
+## How do I contact you?

 Please create an issue in this repo